ajoposor/aoPlotlyAddOn/README.md

 		plotDivID: "myDiv_SP500_03"
 	};

-	//X AXIS DATE RANGE PARAMETERS
-	var **timeInfo** = {
-      // affects only the initial display
-		yearsToPlot: 1,

-      // include and initial date if applicable (data will be trimmed to before this date
-		tracesInitialDate: "1998-12-31"
-	};

    // this var follows Plotly's data json definitions.
 Arrays for x and y will be added by the function based on data sources info below